Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 You can find cogs by searching on `<https://index.discord.red>`_.
 Find whatever you want, there are hundreds of cogs available!

-.. note:: We're currently working on a better website for listing repositories and their cogs.
+.. note:: An even better way to discover new cogs and repositories is in the works!
 Stay tuned!

 Cogs come in repositories.
 A repository is a container of cogs that you can install.
 Let's suppose you want to install the ``say``